alercah/rado/lang.md

 some activity that a player can perform, such as traveling to a different node or picking up an item.

-In a typical randomizer game, the available *items* are shuffled and placed in the various locations.
-To Rado, an item is little more than a piece of data with some properties, with an associated state of whether the player possesses it or not.
-The locations items can be placed would be nodes, which would get actions to allow the player to collect the item.
-In addition to items, other kinds of kinds of player state like *inventories* can have extra functionality.
+In a typical randomizer game, the available items are shuffled and placed in the various locations, and then the player plays through them.
+To keep track of this, *items* and *flags* can be defined in order to store the state of the game.

 Not all locations are equal, of course.
 Some require that the player have already collected a certain item, have reached a particular event trigger, or